How to Make the Supercorder Straight Flute

 Reaming the Head

 There are really two 'shoulders' on this reamer: the lower one is at the start of the window and the reamer must be inserted no farther.
-The 15 mm section above this is slightly wider (~19.4 mm across, ~20 diagonal diameter on mine) and straight.
+The 15 mm section above this to the tape is slightly wider (~19.4 mm across, ~20 diagonal diameter on mine) and straight.
 It is where the beak and block go, and that thin reverse shoulder made inside the instrument prevents the block from sliding forward, which would place it below the beak and blocking the window.
 This position should correspond to where the upper shoulder or mark, 15 mm above, just reaches the wood of the unfinished head.
 The shank is whatever is above the upper mark or shoulder.

 Reamed head.